d4g0/aristiedes-inn-tiny-bookings-web/README.md

     - search api [one] --- 15 may
   -  Listings
     - storage
-    - reder listings
+    - render listings --- [one] 16 may
     - select & save to basket
   - Basket
+    - storage
+    - handler
-    - offers show case
+    - card
       - removal off particular offers from basket
     - sort [defered]
       - by capacity
       - by price
   - Check out page

+## Todos
+- define what to do when the basket is populated and the user hits the search again
+  - posibility 1: keep current basket and compare his elements with new results, if are present keep them if not remove them and show a notice to the user
+- Addres the now known fact that luxon months are 1-12 instead native js dates 0-11
+  - fix that into search form search api hits

 ## Task Expantions

+### Basket
+#### Storage

+- Define booking obj initialization [deffer for api integration when pilot deployed]

 ## Search Days